Healthier Tagalong Girl Scout Cookies made with just 6 ingredients. These copycat girl scout cookies are gluten-free, vegan and no refined sugars.

 - Maple syrup.
 I use this to sweeten up the cookies.
 You can use honey if you’d like too.

 - Coconut oil.
 Melted and cooled or just use a liquid coconut oil

 - Wedderspoon Manuka Honey.
 SO needed in combination with the peanut butter.
 It helps it stay sticky and also sweetens it up a little for a dreamy peanut buttery cookie center.

 - Creamy peanut butter.
 The creamier the better.
 And using one with some sea salt is even better too.

 - Dark Chocolate.
 I use these gems.
 They are amazing and melt so perfectly.
 Plus they have no cane sugar!
-Code RACHL for free shipping!
+Code RACHL for 20% off

 The best copycat Tagalong Girl Scout Cookies!
-These are made with just 6 ingredients and they are egg-free, gluten-free paleo and have no refined sugar.
+These are made with just 6 ingredients and they are egg-free, gluten-free, plant-based and have no refined sugar.